 Recourse, Enforcement, and Liability

-In compliance with the Privacy Shield principles, SI commits to resolve complaints about our collection or use of your PD.
-EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Joann Gold, Executive Vice President and Chief Compliance Officer at 818-227-2571 or via email at firstname.lastname@example.org or by postal mail at Scherzer International, 21650 Oxnard Street, Suite 300, Woodland Hills, CA 91367.
+In compliance with the Privacy Shield principles, SI commits to resolving complaints about our collection or use of your PD.
+EU individuals with inquiries or complaints regarding our Privacy Shield policy should first contact Joann Gold, Executive Vice President and Chief Compliance Officer at 818-227-2571 or via email at firstname.lastname@example.org or by postal mail at Scherzer International Corporation, 21650 Oxnard Street, Suite 300, Woodland Hills, CA 91367.

 SI has further committed to refer unresolved Privacy Shield complaints to JAMS, an alternative dispute resolution provider located in the United States.
 If you do not receive a timely acknowledgment of your complaint from us, or if we have not resolved your complaint, please visit https://www.jamsadr.com/eu-us-privacy-shield.
 The services of JAMS are provided at no cost to you.

 Under certain conditions, binding arbitration for complaints regarding SI’s Privacy Shield compliance not resolved by any of the other Privacy Shield mechanisms may be invoked.
 For further information, visit https://www.privacyshield.gov/article?id=ANNEX-I-introduction.